khx0/numpy-filter/README.md

 * slicer.py
 * matrixtools.py

-All functionality has been tested with Python 3.7.0.
+All functionality has been tested with Python 3.7.2 and numpy 1.17.3.